-3 See, e.g., Cutter v.
+&lt;sup>3 See, e.g., Cutter v.
 Wilkinson, 544 U.S. 709, 719-26 (2005); Board of Education v.
 Grumet (Kiryas Joel), 512 U.S. 687, 705 (1994); id. at 711-12 (Stevens, J., concurring); id. at 716 (O'Connor, J., concurring in part and in the judgment); id. at 723-24 (Kennedy, J., concurring in the judgment); id. at 744 (Scalia, J., dissenting); Employment Division v.
 Smith, 494 U.S. 872, 890 (1990); id. at 893-97 (O'Connor, J., concurring in the judgment).

-those costs holds a position inside a religious organization, doing the work of that organization in accordance with its tenets.
-See Amos, where a Title VII exemption let religious employers force employees to choose between "conforming to certain religious tenets or losing a job opportunity."
-483 U.S. at 340 (Brennan, J., concurring in the judgment); see also id. at 338-39 (opinion of the Court).
-Likewise, in Hosanna-Tabor Evangelical Lutheran Church & School v.
+School v.
 EEOC, this Court unanimously held that both Religion Clauses exempt a religious organization from discrimination lawsuits brought by "those who will personify its beliefs," thus depriving aggrieved employees of the right to seek many forms of relief.
 565 U.S. 171, 180, 188 (2012).

 Of course, religious accommodations have limits.
 In Estate of Thornton v.
 Caldor, Inc., this Court invalidated a Connecticut statute that guaranteed employees an "absolute right not to work on their chosen Sabbath."
 472 U.S. 703, 704-05 (1985).
-Such an "absolute and ungualified" accommodation violated the Establishment Clause by effectively commanding that "Sabbath religious concerns automatically control over all secular interests at the workplace."
+Such an "absolute and unqualified" accommodation violated the Establishment Clause by effectively commanding that "Sabbath religious concerns automatically control over all secular interests at the workplace."
 Id. at 709.
 But Title VII's accommodation provision contains no such defects.

 Unlike the statute in Caldor, Title VII does not create an "absolute and unqualified right" to religious accommodation.
 Instead, it explicitly says that employers are obliged to provide only "reasonabl[e]" accommodations that do not impose "undue hardship on the conduct of the employer's business."
-42 U.S.C. § 2000e(j).
+42 U.S.C. § 2000e(i).
 Several Justices acknowledged that difference in Caldor itself.
 See 472 U.S. at 711-12 (O'Connor, J., concurring).
 Moreover, unlike the law in Caldor, which singled out one religious practice for absolute protection, Title VII covers "all religious beliefs and practices rather than protecting only the Sabbath observance."
 Id. at 712.
 Those differences are more than sufficient to alleviate any possible Establishment Clause worries that may have motivated Hardison.
 And this Court's subsequent decisions further confirm that conclusion.

 In Cutter, this Court unanimously rejected an Establishment Clause challenge to the prison provisions of the Religious Land Use and Institutionalized Persons Act, 42 U.S.C. § 2000cc-1(a).
 In so holding, the Court noted that RLUIPA requires courts to "take adequate account of the burdens a requested accommodation may impose on nonbeneficiaries," and provides a rule that would be "administered neutrally among different faiths."
-544 720.
-And RLUIPA-which U.S. at requires accommodation unless the government's policy is narrowly tailored to a compelling interest-imposes a standard even more stringent than undue hardship.
+544 U.S. at 720.
+And RLUIPA-which requires accommodation unless the government's policy is narrowly tailored to a compelling interest-imposes a standard even more stringent than undue hardship.